 To choose your preference, go into Settings > Security > Face Unlock and toggle off Skip lock screen to have the phone wait to go to the home screen until you swipe up.

-Enable Continued Conversation on Google Assistant
+How to enable Continued Conversation on Google Assistant

 Google Assistant has always shown a strong proclivity for conversation and recognizing natural speech.
 One of the best features to help showcase this is Continued Conversation.
 When enabled, this feature keeps the Google Assistant listening for further speech after an initial query or command is made.
 Although this has been an option for smart speakers for some time, this is the introduction of this feature on a smartphone.